Meditation

 For example, every week, we have a drop-in Sangha Night, where you can meditate with other people and have input on meditation and Buddhism.

-We also run Life with Full Attention mindfulness courses, residential retreats, morning and lunchtime sits Monday to Friday, and many more events for you to come along to.
+We also run Life with Full Attention mindfulness courses, residential retreats, morning and lunchtime sits each day, and many more events for you to come along to.

 What do I need to bring to the meditation class?